 If you’re heading out early or late, it is always recommended to have a headlamp.
 There are endless options and varieties.
 Personally, we like the Petzl e+light, but you can shop around and find what you like best.

 A great little addition to your ruck is a foot-care kit.
 The ability to address any blisters as soon as they start to form is a real life-saver.
+Be sure to check out our writeup on how to care for blisters during and after rucking.

 Like any sport or hobby, there are endless things you can buy.
 But, the list above is a good start for your core items as you get started in rucking.